LehighIAC/ITAC-Automation/README.md

 pip install python-docx-replace meteostat
 ```
 `conda` always has the highest priority.
 If not available, install packages from `conda-forge`.
 Don't install from `pip` unless you have to, otherwise there might be dependency issue.
-### Configure VS Code Environment
+### Configure VS Code
+Go to `Extensions`(Ctrl+Shift+X), install `Python` (from Microsoft) and `JSON5 syntax` from mrmlnc.
-In VS Code, press Ctrl+Shift+P, search `Python: Select Interpreter` and select the `iac` environment you just created.
+Press Ctrl+Shift+P, search `Python: Select Interpreter` and select the `iac` environment you just created.
 ### NOTE: IF YOU WISH TO REMOVE THIS ENVIRONMENT
 ```
 conda remove --name iac --all
 ```

 ## Using templates
-Is it suggested to work on a copy of this reposiotry when generating an IAC report
+Is it suggested to work on a copy of this reposiotry when generating an IAC report.
 For your convenience, download the main branch from this link: https://codeload.github.com/LehighIAC/IAC-Automation/zip/refs/heads/main

+Use VS Code to open the extracted folder.
 ### Energy Charts
 1. Edit `Energy Charts.xlsx`.
 Select `fuel type` ,`fuel unit` and `start month`, then edit raw data (if copying from other spreadsheet, copy values only).
 The formatting is fully automatic and shouldn't be touched.
 2. Save the workbook as `Web Page (.htm)` format in the same directory.
 DO NOT change the filename, all images will be  kept in `Energy Charts.fld` folder.
 Currently  this is the only stable way to save all charts as images.